njahn82/rev_flip_results/results.md

 #### e) How many journals have been associated with scholarly societies or academic institutions?

-Our dataset contains information about whether reverse-flipped journals were related to scholarly societes and academic institutions.
+Our dataset contains information about whether reverse-flipped journals were related to scholarly societies and academic institutions.
 We obtained 107 (70 %) reverse-flip journals that were either published together with a scholarly society (N = 59) or at an academic institution (N = 48).

 Figure presents the extent to which journals were related to scholarly societies or academic institutions at the time of the reverse-flip.
-It shows that the majority of reverse-flip journals from major publishers were affilated with professional associations and other research organsiations.
+It shows that the majority of reverse-flip journals from major publishers were affiliated with professional associations and other research organisations.

 ![](results_files/figure-docx/unnamed-chunk-10-1.png)<!-- -->